 [NOTE: If you are using a Mac, you may need to use Firefox, not Safari, to read some of the pdf material.]

 An EndNote license can be purchased at the UCLA Store for downloading onto your own computer or you can use the web-based EndNote Basic at no cost.
 The following handouts will help you get started.
-More information is in the EndNote and EndNote Basic guide.
+More information can be found in the EndNote and EndNote Basic or Zotero guides.